 Evidence–Based Dossier Submission Process

 Upon taking office in January 2011, Governor Andrew M. Cuomo established the Medicaid Redesign Team (MRT) by executive order.
-The intent behind the MRT is to bring together experts and stakeholders from throughout the State to work cooperatively to reform the Medicaid system and reduce costs.
+The MRT brought together experts and stakeholders from throughout the State to work cooperatively to reform the Medicaid system and reduce costs.